Optional Lectio Divina Prayer

 According to Aristotle, the third kind of friendship is friendship in the fullest sense.
 He calls it virtuous friendship.
 This is based on something much deeper: The friend is committed to you and your good, not just to some benefit or enjoyment that they receive from being with you.
 The virtuous friend loves you in the true sense of the word: They seek what is best for you, which is to live a virtuous life in imitation of Christ and eventually live forever with him in heaven.
 As Christians, this is the highest form of fellowship and should be our aim in our own friendships.

 For a virtuous friendship to develop, both people must be striving for virtue.
 They don’t need to be perfect, but they do need to be pursuing the virtuous life together.
-They also need to be involved in one another’s lives.
+They also need to be involved in each other’s lives.
 Simply clicking “friend” on social media or interacting through screens is not how virtuous friendships form.
 In Christian friendships, when both people are striving to deepen their relationship with God and live like Christ, they help each other in what matters most in life.
 A true friend wants you to live out your faith to the fullest.
 Because of this, it is essential for you to find brothers and sisters in Christ who can help ensure that your faith not only survives but thrives.

 Discuss: Which friendships in your life are virtuous friendships?
 Which ones are merely friendships of utility or pleasure?